 |100% RAP||70% RAP||50% RAP||50% RAP|

-From March 2017 (Period 1) all SDU researchers from all faculties will receive a cofinancing of 50% from the RAP and will need to cover the remaining 50% from other resources.
+From March 2017 (Period 1), all regular and long term projects from SDU researchers from all faculties will receive a cofinancing of 50% from the RAP and will need to cover the remaining 50% from other resources.

 Additional support for NAT users from the Dean´s office